mattcarlotta/react-starter-kit/README.md

 To lint your .scss files, run `npm run lintstyles`.

-To build and bundle your client resources for staging, use `npm run staging` while inside the `root` folder (staging utilizes source maps for errors).
+To run your tests, while inside the client's root directory, run `npm run test`.
+Testing will watch all your changes in the `.test.js` files as well as create a `coverage` folder.
+To view the current coverage report, navigate to `coverage/Icov-report/src` and open `index.html` in a browser.

-To build and bundle your client resources for production, use `npm run build` while inside the `root` folder (source maps will be excluded).
+To build and bundle your client resources for staging, use `npm run staging` while inside the root directory (staging utilizes source maps for errors).

-Unit testing will watch all your changes in the test files as well as create a coverage folder for you via `npm run test`.
+To build and bundle your client resources for production, use `npm run build` while inside the root directory (source maps will be excluded).

 ## Configuration